Featured

 They say fascism is the face that colonialism wears at home.

-And empirealism has got it’s claws round all our throats in a choke hold
+And imperialism has got it’s claws round all our throats in a choke hold.

 As long as imperialism continues, we will continue to see genocides across the world, until capitalist imperialism eats itself and kills us all by destroying the earth.